 Error Message: "Unknown error (code=10054)."

-Explanation & Solution: This is a tricky error to resolve, as it doesn’t point to an exact cause of the problem.
+Explanation & Solution: This is a tricky error to resolve, as it doesn't point to the exact cause of the problem.
 However, in most cases, when this error appears, you need to check your firewall settings and make sure that port forwarding is set correctly.
 Also, this error can be caused by an expired CA certificate.

 The 10051 error code typically happens on OpenVPN connections.
 As such, your VPN service can cause it as well, so we strongly recommend contacting your VPN and providing as much detail as possible.